VikeStep/sprinkles_for_vanilla/README.md

 - Disable/Enable nether portals teleporting to the nether
 - Set a multiplier on the chance of zombie pigmen being spawned at a nether portal
 - Disable/Enable nether portal sound
+- Choose to hide your own potion effect particles, everyone's particles, or see everyone's

 Planned Features
 ---------------------